-Youths aged 18 - 21 who are in out-of-home placement, or an independent living placement will receive a credit report from each of the three (3) CRAs annually until they are discharged from care.
-The youth will receive assistance from the service provider in obtaining, interpreting, and resolving inaccuracies.
+Youths aged 18-21 in out-of-home or independent living placements will receive a credit report from the three (3) CRAs annually until they are discharged from care.
+The service provider will assist the youth in obtaining, interpreting, and resolving inaccuracies.